How To Buy A Domain Name – Complete Guide

 In a perfect world, you’d pick a domain name whose social handles are also available.
-But, this isn’t a perfect world.
+But this isn’t an ideal world.
 So, my take on this is that it’s hard enough to get a good domain name.
-Don’t make it even harder or nearly impossible by also adding this criterion.
-When it comes to picking up the social handles, you’ll have options.
-You can get creative, or even potentially acquire the handles from the current owners.
+Don’t make it even harder or nearly impossible by adding this criterion.
+When it comes to picking up social handles, you’ll have options.
+You can get creative or even acquire the handles from the current owners.

 Renewal and Protection Strategies

 Domain name renewal is an often overlooked aspect of domain management.
 Set reminders for your domain’s expiration date or opt for automatic renewal to avoid losing your domain name to someone else.
 Losing a domain name due to failed renewal can be a significant setback, potentially derailing years of branding and SEO effort.

 Protect your domain from hijacking by enabling domain locking at your registrar.
 This prevents unauthorized transfer requests.
 Additionally, consider registering your domain name across multiple TLDs and variations of your brand name to protect your brand from cybersquatting and ensure that your audience can easily find you, even if they mistype your URL.

 - Use subdomains: Subdomains (e.g., blog.yourdomain.com) can organize your site’s content and improve SEO by associating keywords with your main domain.

 - Monitor domain performance: Regularly analyze your website’s traffic and search engine rankings to understand how your domain name impacts your online visibility.

 - Engage in domain flipping: If you have a knack for predicting valuable domain names, buying and selling domain names (domain flipping) can be a lucrative business.